She awoke in a dark, dripping forest, on the side of a road, with droplets from the leafy canopy above pelting her flesh.

 She looked to him to tell her the truth.

 And he could tell her that truth, at least the truth as he guessed it: that the peasants who had killed her parents must have taken her captive and tortured her.
-Tortured her until she’d shut off her mind and shoved out her past rather than remember a single part.
+Tortured her until she’d shut off her mind and shoved out her past rather than recall a single part of it.

 He could tell her the other truth, too.

 You’re the woman I love.
-I’m a landless swordsman, forced to wander town to town to seek any employment on offer, but I would protect you with my last breath.
+I’m a landless swordsman, forced to wander from town to town to seek any employment on offer, but I would protect you to my last breath.

 There is nothing for you back at the palace.
 Come with me.